Prepayment meters and pay as you go energy

 The idea behind prepayment meters is that they help people to manage their bills more easily.
 By paying for your gas and/or electricity before you use it, you’re not going to get yourself into debt.
 There is always the risk that you will forget or be unable to top up, in which case your power may be temporarily switched off, although some meters have an emergency credit budget for times such as these.

-If you are in debt to your energy provider, an installment plan may be added to your prepayment tariff.
-This means that every time your top up, a little bit of your credit goes towards paying off your debt.
+If you are in debt to your energy provider, an instalment plan may be added to your prepayment tariff.
+This means that every time you top up, a little bit of your credit goes towards paying off your debt.